Editor’s Note: This post was published in November 2019 and has recently been updated and revised for accuracy and comprehensiveness.

 Although nutrition-related career titles may sound similar, they can be very different when it comes to educational requirements, job duties, and typical workplaces.

-The two designations that are the most common in the field are certified nutritionist and registered dietician.
-There are obvious points of overlap, such as providing advice on food and nutrition, but in other ways, each is a distinct career path.
-Here’s a look at the differences:
+The two most common designations in the field are certified nutritionist and registered dietician.
+There are some obvious points of overlap, such as providing advice on food and nutrition, but in other ways, each is a distinct career path.
+Let’s look at certified nutritionist vs. registered dietitian.

-A registered dietitian (RD) is the same as a newer designation, a registered dietitian nutritionist (RDN).
+A registered dietitian (RD) is the same as a newer designation referred to as a registered dietitian nutritionist (RDN).
 The Academy of Nutrition and Dietetics’ Board of Directors created the newer title as a way to further enhance opportunities for RDNs.

-Once your education and practice program are complete, you can step into a number of job roles that may include explaining nutrition to individual clients or groups, developing meal plans, promoting nutrition through public speaking, and putting together community outreach programs.
-Some RDs and RDNs choose to pursue more education in order to become researchers or professors.
+After all requirements are met for licensure, a number of job opportunities become available.
+These may include explaining nutrition to individual clients or groups, developing meal plans, promoting nutrition through public speaking, and putting together community outreach programs.
+Some RDs and RDNs choose to pursue additional education in order to become researchers or professors.